samsonjaw/2048-Player-Edition/README.md

 This Python script implements the classic 2048 game using Pygame.

-Players can combine blocks by moving them up, down, left, or right, with the goal to reach the 2048 tile.
+Players can combine tiles by moving them up, down, left, or right, with the goal to reach the 2048 tile.

 ## Features
 Smooth gameplay using Pygame for graphics and animations.